mathman444/Coursera_Capstone/README.md

 # Coursera_Capstone
 Coursera Capstone Project

-This is the Coursera Capstone Project.
+This is the Coursera Capstone Project for IBM's Professional Data Science Certification.